fundor333/fundor333.com/content/post/2020-01-20-make-a-tea-not-big-data.md

 slug: "make-tea-not-big-data"
 categories:
     - rant
-description: "A rant about workspace and data managment"
+description: "A rant about workspace and data managment with tea"
 ---

+# The story

+I had different work espiriences with big data and data analysis and so I describe it with tea.
+This is a personal rant and I will use some personal experience with tea for describe some experiences about data management.